- To be successful in omnichannel retail, you must learn the basics of web design, development and SEO.

 - It's important to pick an ecommerce website platform that offers easy integration with eBay and Amazon.

 - You should also consider hiring web designers and use easy web design tools such as Canva for your ideas.

 - Keep reading to learn how to be successful in omnichannel retail.

 If you are currently running your website, brick and mortar store and/or another sales channel, you are likely to be struggling to do anything else, your stock levels are a nightmare to keep up with and you are probably losing money and customers due to inaccurate stock levels and pricing structure.
-Not to mention lengthy end of year stocktake.
+Not to mention the lengthy end of year stocktake.
 If this sounds like you, keep reading.

-In 2016, before I launched my business, Sassy Organics, we were considering starting an e-commerce store that allowed us endless options such as selling on website, maybe eBay, and possibly other marketplaces like My Shopping.
+In 2016, before I launched my business, Sassy Organics, we were considering starting an e-commerce store that allowed us endless options such as selling on the website, maybe eBay and possibly other marketplaces like My Shopping.
 While we did consider Shopify and some of the other web hosting services, Neto was quite unique in terms of what they were offering:

 - Web hosting

 - Inventory management

 So, we decided to do a 30-day trial and here we are 3 years later.
 We launched Sassy Organics with only 124 products from 9 different brands.
 We now have close to 1500 different products from 94 brands and are growing and expanding daily.

 We like the fact that adding products is relatively easy and if you encounter any issues, they provide comprehensive support.
 God knows I’ve spent a lot of time on the phone in the early phase of setting up the business, but the support has always been very professional and helpful.